Warehouse Packages Include:

 Popular Warehouse Sizes

-A 40x60 metal building is ideal for a light industrial operation or expanding e-commerce business.
-The 2,400 sq ft of clear-span floor space is easily configured to best suit your storage needs.
+A 40x60 steel building is ideal for a light industrial operation or expanding e-commerce business.
+The 2,400 sq ft of clear-span floor space is easily configured to suit your storage needs best.
 All warehouses are custom manufactured, with loading doors, walk doors, and windows positioned where required.Designs & Layouts

 A 50x100 pre-engineered warehouse offers 5,000 square feet of clear-span warehousing space that can easily be expanded.
 These prefabricated structures are a durable and economical storage solution compared to other construction options.
 Their design flexibility allows for many exterior design options.Designs & Layouts